 Management of alternative investment funds: VAT exempt even if the manager is only subject to “de minimis” registration with the FSMA?

-Over the past few years the scope of the Belgian VAT exemption for the management of investment funds has been modified several times following multiple changes in the European and Belgian regulatory framework of funds (Art.
+Over the past few years, the scope of the Belgian VAT exemption for the management of investment funds has been modified several times, following multiple changes to the European and Belgian regulatory frameworks of funds (Art.
 44, §3, 11° Belgian VAT Code).

-Although it is currently not expected that the Belgian VAT authorities will issue additional guidance on this particular point, we are aware of individual cases where they accepted the application of the VAT exemption for management services performed to these so-called ‘small’ alternative investment funds.
-Management services performed by alternative investment fund managers that are only subject to the lighter supervision regime of the AIFM Law could therefore in principle benefit from the VAT exemption.
-This is in our view fully in line with the ECJ’s judgment in the Fiscale Eenheid X case (C-595/13) and the wording of the VAT exemption.
+Although it is currently not expected that the Belgian tax authorities will issue additional guidance on this particular point, they have in some individual cases accepted the application of the VAT exemption for management services performed for these so-called ‘small’ alternative investment funds.

-Note however that until further guidance is provided it remains important to look at the facts and circumstances of each case individually in order to determine whether it is eligible for the VAT exemption.
+It should be noted that, as always—but especially until such time as further guidance has been issued—it is important to look at the facts and circumstances of each case individually in order to determine eligibility or otherwise for the VAT exemption.

 Thierry is co-head of Loyens & Loeff’s VAT, Customs & International Trade Practice Group in the Benelux.
 He divides his time between Loyens & Loeff’s Belgian and Luxembourg offices.
 He is also a member of the Loyens & Loeff Automotive Team and its China and India Desks.T: +352 466 230 510 M: +352 691 96 30 42 E: email@example.com